Achieving the Asymptotically Optimal Sample Complexity of Offline Reinforcement Learning: A DRO-Based Approach: Introduction

-To address the above challenge, one natural approach is to first quantify the uncertainty, and further take a pessimistic (conservative) approach in face of uncertainty.
-Despite of the fact that the uncertainty exists in the transition kernel estimate and/or the reward function estimate, existing studies mostly take the approach to penalize the reward function for less-visited state-action pairs, e.g., Lower Confidence Bound (LCB) approaches \cite{rashidinejad2021bridging,li2022settling,shi2022pessimistic,yan2022efficacy}.
-In this paper, we focus on a direct approach to analyzing the uncertainty in the transition kernel by constructing a statistically plausible set of transition kernels, known as uncertainty set, and optimizing the worst-case performance over the uncertainty set.
-This principle is referred to as "distributionally robust optimization (DRO)" or "robust Markov decision process" in the literature.
-Our work demonstrates that the DRO approach offers an efficient solution to the offline RL problem.
+To address the above challenge, one natural approach is to first quantify the uncertainty, and further take a pessimistic (conservative) approach in face of such uncertainty.
+Despite of the fact that the uncertainty exists in the transition kernel estimate, existing studies mostly take the approach to penalize the reward function for less-visited state-action pairs to obtain a pessimistic estimation of the value function, known as the Lower Confidence Bound (LCB) approach \citep{rashidinejad2021bridging,li2022settling,shi2022pessimistic,yan2022efficacy}.
+In this paper, we develop a direct approach to analyzing such uncertainty in the transition kernel by constructing a statistically plausible set of transition kernels, i.e., uncertainty set, and optimizing the worst-case performance over this uncertainty set.
+This principle is referred to as "distributionally robust optimization (DRO)" in the literature \citep{nilim2004robustness,iyengar2005robust}.
+This DRO-based approach directly tackles the uncertainty in the transition kernel.
+We show that our approach asymptotically achieves the minimax optimal sample complexity \citep{rashidinejad2021bridging}.
+We summarize our major contributions as follows.

-In \cite{uehara2021pessimistic}, an uncertainty set of transition kernels is constructed based on some concentration argument ensuring that the true transition kernel lies within the uncertainty set with high probability (Hoeffding-style).
-Then, the algorithm optimizes the worst-case value function over the uncertainty set.
-But, the way the uncertainty set was designed makes the max-min optimization problem in \cite{uehara2021pessimistic} NP-hard \cite{wiesemann2013robust}.
-Alternatively, heuristic adversarial training methods that relax the max-min problem to a two-player zero-sum game were developed \cite{bhardwaj2023adversarial,cheng2022adversarially,hong2023pessimistic,zanette2021provable,rigter2022rambo}.
-Nevertheless, there is no theoretical guarantee that these heuristic methods will converge to the solution of the max-min problem.
-In this paper, we address the above two limitations: 1) we design computationally efficient DRO-based algorithms for offline RL; and 2) we derive the theoretical sample complexity guarantee.
-We summarize our major contributions in the following section.